Buy tickets

 • Running specialist training led by inspiring role models to empower more young people from under-represented backgrounds to progress into county age groups squads

-We are determined to make a real and lasting difference and will be working closely with key partners including ACE, MCC, the ECB, the NACC, and the Refugee Cricket Project to maximise our impact.
+We are determined to make a real and lasting difference and will be working closely with key partners including ECB, MCC, Take Her Lead, Chance to Shine, Lord's Taverners, ACE, and SACA to maximise our impact.